juliaguida/oystercard/pills/git.md

 Don't worry about what these do exactly as they're just formatting some settings to make things easier later on.

 ### Your first git repository

 Let's create a git *repository* to illustrate how it works.
-Create a new directory with a small text file named gitText.
+Create a new directory with a small text file named `gitText`.
 The text should read "Git is Awesome!" like this:

 ```
 mkdir gitDir